madanmx/BioXFEL_Tutorial/README.md

 1.Login to the github in the web browser.
 2.In the command prompt type ssh-keygen
-3.It will be stored somewhere in /path/.ssh/id_rsa.pub 4.Copy the content of id_rsa.pub to the github > settings > SSH and GPG keys> newSSH keys > paste the key from id_rsa.pub here
+3.It will be stored somewhere in /path/.ssh/id_rsa.pub 4.Copy the content of id_rsa.pub (use the command "cat id_rsa.pub" to the github (in web browser) > settings > SSH and GPG keys> newSSH keys > paste the key from id_rsa.pub here

 git clone git@github.com:madanmx/BioXFEL_Tutorial.git